staffanm/ferenda/doc/intro.rst

 =======================

-Ferenda is a python library and framework for transforming unstructured document collections into structured Linked Data.
-It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and publishing the results.
+Ferenda is a python library and framework for transforming unstructured document collections into structured `Linked Data <http://en.wikipedia.org/wiki/Linked_data>`_.
+It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and republishing the results.

-It uses the XHTML and RDFa standards for representing semantic structure, and republishes content using Linked Data principles.
+It uses the XHTML and RDFa standards for representing semantic structure, and republishes content using Linked Data principles and a REST-based API.

-It works best for large document collections that have some degree of internal standardization, such as the laws of a particular country, technical standards, or reports published in a series.
+Ferenda works best for large document collections that have some degree of internal standardization, such as the laws of a particular country, technical standards, or reports published in a series.
 It is particularly useful for collections that contains explicit references between documents, within or across collections.